facebookexperimental/libunifex/doc/type_erasure.md

 # Type Erasure in libunifex

-Type erasure is an important tool for managing compile-times by insulating different pieces of code from each other.  and also for implementing polymorphism
+Type erasure is an important tool for managing compile-times by insulating different pieces of code from each other, and also for implementing polymorphism.

 The libunifex library provides several generic type-erasing wrappers built on top of `tag_invoke`-based customisation point objects (CPOs).
 These generic wrappers can be parameterised on a variadic list of CPOs that define the operations that concrete types must